cnbeining/Mukioplayer-Py-Mac/README.md

-Mukioplayer-Py-Mac-2.000.07
+Mukioplayer-Py-Mac-2.000.08
 ===========================
 This is a solution of the damn fact that Mac, one of the best OS in human history, does not have a reliable and nice video comment playing software.

-Written in Python, based on Mukioplayer, this is a quick way to enjoy commit(DanMu) on Mac.
+Written in Python, based on Mukioplayer, this is a quick way to enjoy comment(DanMu) on Mac.

 Also check https://github.com/superwbd/ABPlayerHTML5-Py--nix  , this is the one with HTML5 and ABPlayerHTML5.